FloRul/mcn_load_test/README.md

 - Requests per second: The average number of requests processed per second
 - Latency statistics: Average, median, min, max, 95th percentile, and 99th percentile latencies

-The test will fail if:

-- The average latency exceeds `MAX_LATENCY`
-- The requests per second fall below `MIN_RPS`
-- The success rate (percentage of successful requests) is below `MIN_SUCCESS_RATE`

 ## Customizing the Test

 To modify the test behavior or add new features:

-1. Edit `load_test.py` to change the core load testing logic.
+1. Edit `main.py` to change the core load testing logic.
 2. Modify `run.sh` to adjust how the test is executed and how results are processed.